JuanVilla424/github-cicd-template/CONTRIBUTING.md

-# 🤝 Contributing to aws-lambda
+# 🤝 Contributing to github-cicd-template

-We welcome contributions to aws-lambda!
+We welcome contributions to github-cicd-template!
 To make sure the process goes smoothly, please follow these guidelines:

 ## 📋 Code of Conduct

-Please note that all participants in our project are expected to follow our [Code of Conduct](#).
+Please note that all participants in our project are expected to follow our [Code of Conduct](#-code-of-conduct).
 Make sure to review it before contributing.

 ## 🛠 How to Contribute